stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 14 (P3L1) - KWIC Exercise.md

 2. Add some way to get customer feedback because that is what matters most
 3. Add some way to recommend - to development team - features that might be useful based on user metrics

+### Reusability Quiz

+_Which of the four styles do you think would be best able to deal with change regarding reusability of components?_

+Pipe and filter